Kyriaki Karadelis

 The company made its argument in a dispute with its New York franchisee, Latham Noodles.

 Noodles Development accuses the New York business of soliciting existing “Nothing But Noodles” restaurants to rebrand to a different name.
-It alleges Latham Noodles has breached confidentiality and non-compete covenants, as well as committing trademark and trade dress infringements and misappropriating trade secrets.
+It alleges that Latham Noodles has breached confidentiality and non-compete covenants, as well as committed trademark and trade dress infringements and misappropriated trade secrets.

 Latham Noodles asked the Arizona court to compel arbitration, invoking an arbitration clause in the franchise agreement.